Arbor Bryan Iguchi Pro Camber Review

 |Available Lengths (cm)||153, 156, 159, 162, 163MW, 167W||154, 157, 159W, 160, 163, 164W||151, 154, 157, 161||144, 152.5, 156, 159, 162||152,156,158W,159,161W,162,164W, 165, 167W|

 Our Analysis and Test Results

-The Arbor Bryan Iguchi Pro is a well-constructed board that is built for turning, airing and straight-lining.
+The Arbor Bryan Iguchi Pro is a well-constructed board that is built for turning, airing, and straight-lining.
 Due to its stiffness, it has a particular rider profile that requires at least an intermediate rider level.
 If your style matches this board's character, then you will dig it.

-The Camber Pro was a beast on edge scoring a 9 out 10.
+The Bryan Iguchi Camber Pro was a beast on edge.
 The full camber profile allowed for a stiff and stable turning platform that exited turns with power and ease.
-While the board is easy to roll on edge thanks to its narrow waist width, the in turn experience requires some speed and after consecutive deep turns, it can cause rider fatigue; so it not one for those starting out.
-The Iguchi Pro is one of the narrowest boards in the review which caused some heel drag when trying to get as low as possible.It features Arbors Grip Tech where the edge and board protrude outward slightly from your bindings to obtain better edge hold.
-All theses feature combine to make this board a high speed and full on edging machine in all conditions.
+The board is easy to roll on edge thanks to its narrow waist width.
+The in turn experience requires some speed, and after consecutive deep turns, it can cause rider fatigue.
+Because of this, we don't recommend it for brand new snowboarders.
+The Iguchi Pro is one of the narrowest boards in the review which caused some heel drag when trying to get as low as possible.It features Arbors Grip Tech.
+Grip Tech is where the edge and board protrude outward slightly from underneath your bindings to obtain better edge hold.
+All these feature combine to make this board a high-speed and full-on edging machine in all conditions.

 Float in Powder